Storidge/cio-faq/integrations.md

 ### Is there any way to have a "canned" Packer image with Storidge software?

-There is a github repo with Packer templates for generating AWS AMIs and DigitalOcean snapshot images.
-This uses the community edition of the Storidge CIO software.
-See https://github.com/Storidge/packer-cio
+There is a [github repo with Packer templates](https://github.com/Storidge/packer-cio) for generating AWS AMIs and DigitalOcean snapshot images.
+This uses the Community Edition of the Storidge CIO software.

+Step through the [guide](https://docs.storidge.com/integrations/packer.html) for an example of building an AWS AMI with Packer and Storidge.

 ### How is Portainer integrated with Storidge?